Stephen P. Marks

 Professor Marks’s recent research has focused on integrating human rights into sustainable human development; biotechnology and human rights; impunity for mass atrocities; terrorism and human rights; cultural rights; tobacco control; access to medicines, and human rights education.
 He has published recent books, articles or book chapters in each of these areas.
 He directs Harvard Series on Health and Human Rights at Harvard University Press.

+He teaches three courses at HSPH.
 In his capacity as Senior Fellow at the University Committee on Human Rights Studies, he developed a strategy for human rights learning in Harvard College in collaboration with the Faculty of Arts and Sciences and is teaching two courses in the college as part of the expanded human rights curriculum.

 Doctor of Laws (Docteur d’État en droit), with high honors, Institute of the Law of Peace and Development, Faculty of Law and Economics, University of Nice, 1979

 Master of Arts (hon.), Harvard University, 1999

 Advanced degree (Diplôme d’études appliquées avancées, DEAA) in administrative litigation and human rights, Faculty of Law, Economics and Political Science of the University of Besançon, 1977

 Certificate of European Studies, Institute of Advanced European Studies of the University of Legal, Political and Social Sciences of Strasbourg, 1972

 University degree in literary studies (Dipôme universitaire d’études littéraires, DUEL), University of Humanities of Strasbourg (in Arabic language, literature and civilization), 1972

 Diploma in Arabic with high honors, Faculty of Letters of Damascus University, 1971